 Loosely based on Episode 11 of the podcast, Serial, by the creators of The American Life, this is a study of visual, information, and system design within storytelling.

-A 52 page book exploring the following:
+Product: A 52 page book reimagining the following:

 1. How opinions can be formed through the curation of text